gauntface/web-push-book/src/_content/chapter-04/02-web-push-protocol.md

 that have been base 64 encoded, meaning it's publicly readable.

-The first string is information about the JWT itself, indicating what algorithm was used to sign it.
+The first string is information about the JWT itself, indicating what algorithm was used to create the signature.

-For web push, the JWT is signed wit "ES256" and the JWT info is the following piece of JSON encoded as a URL safe base64 string.
+The JWT info for web push must be be JSON containing the following information, encoded as a URL safe base64 string.

 ```json
 {